 Weir, 50, was found by firefighters who had rushed to his apartment in response to a security staff person’s call: a fire alarm had been triggered by a pillow fire in his 20th floor apartment at 5 Massey Square.
 Weir’s roommate was out of the province at the time of the slaying, but later confirmed to police that items were stolen.

 Weir was last seen alive that Tuesday at a bank and at some point had been in a Danforth Ave. bar alone.
 He was discovered at about 11 p.m. that night.
-Just two weeks previously, Graham Pearce had been found stabbed to death in his apartment.

 On August 25, 1983, police announced they had arrested Richard Allen McKay, 23 and David John Kendall, 32, and charged them with first-degree murder.
 Both men were prostitutes.